abhishekayu/webSecure-storage/README.md

 # webSecure-storage 🔒

 **webSecure-storage** is a user-friendly package designed to facilitate secure data storage across multiple mediums including local storage, session storage, cookies, and indexedDB.
 Leveraging encryption techniques, it ensures data security and mitigates common attacks.
-Additionally, it offers features for integrity checks to ensure data consistency and prevent corruption and compressing data, thereby enhancing both security and efficiency.
+Additionally, it offers features for integrity checks to ensure data consistency and prevent corruption and compressing data and hashing, thereby enhancing both security and efficiency.

 ## Features